bloomtime/require-env/README.md

 ## env.inherit(filename)

-Synchronously loads environment variables from the given file and adds them to `process.env`.
+Synchronously loads environment variables of the form `KEY=VALUE` from the given file and adds them to `process.env`.
 Useful for running tests with different environment variables.
 Understands comments (lines beginning with `#`).
 Does not crash if the file is missing (just prints a warning).
 Written with [Foreman's](https://github.com/ddollar/foreman) `.env` files in mind.

 ## env.require(name)